EnterpriseDB/tpa/RELNOTES.md

   that controls the installation of generated host keys and known_hosts entries on the cluster (see docs/platform-bare.md for details)

+- Default to using `private_ip` for communication between instances in the cluster (e.g., for Postgres replication and backups) while using the `public_ip` to access the instances during deployment, for bare instances with both `private_ip` and `public_ip` set

 - Improve deployment speed in various ways

 ### Minor changes